ashleychontos/pySYD/docs/quickstart.rst

 initially developed as a *strictly* command-line, end-to-end tool.
 However, recent updates have ensured compatibility with interactive sessions (e.g., notebooks, IPython, etc.) as well.

-We will demonstrate both of these cases in examples below but please see our user guide if you'd like more information on anything.
+We will demonstrate both of these cases in examples below but please see our user guide for more information.

 Typically the software operates in four main steps:
  #. :ref:`Loads in parameters and data <stepone>`